Thilo277/TL96/README.md

 7. Batterie .................
 Aus

+# The Transponder can be de-/activated via the iPad

 # Note: you no longer need to press middle mouse button to turn off switches, except for the flaps lever